CharlieMallon/milestoneTwo/README.md

     -   The hero character should be moveable.
     -   There should be rules for the environment.
+    -   There should be multiple game maps.

+    #### Description:

+    The character will be able to move using buttons or keys.
+The character will not be able to walk off the edge of the map or through the Maze walls.
+There will be at least two maze maps, with a clear exit on each map.

+    #### User Story 2

+    As a user, I want to know if I have won or lost the game.

+    #### Acceptance Criteria

     -   There should be a clear end point.
-    -   The keys should be clearly indicated.
-    -   The instruction to play the game should be clear and accessible at all times.
     -   It should be clear that the user has won/lost the game.
+    -   If the user loses / finishes the game there should be an option to re-start.

     #### Description:

-    The character will be able to move using buttons or keys.
-There will be at least two maze maps, with a clear exit on each map.
-The character will not be able to walk off the edge of the map or through the Maze walls.
-The instruction will pop up on game start and will be accessible using a 'how to play' link on the game page.
-Instructions will indicate the keys needed to play and how to win the game.
-Modal will be used to tell the user that they have Won or Lost the game.
+    There will be a clear exit on each map.Modal will be used to tell the user that they have Won or Lost the game.
+    The loose modal will have the option to play again.
+When you get to the end a modal will pop up with the option to play again.

+    #### User Story 3

+    As a user, I want to play know how to play the game.

+    #### Acceptance Criteria

+    -   The instruction to play the game should be clear and visible on first playing.
+    -   The keys should be clearly indicated.
+    -   Instructions should tell the user how to win the game
+    -   The instruction to play the game should be  accessible whist playing.

+    #### Description:

+     The instruction will pop up on game start.
+Instructions will indicate the keys needed to play.
+     The game is won by getting to the exit.
+The instruction will be accessible using  a 'how to play' link on the game page.

-    #### User Story:
+    #### User Story 4

     As a returning user, I want to get better at the game.